 Step 3.
 Complete the paper application form

 The application form for an Uruguay business visa is an essential part, and you need to complete it with care.
 You need to find the Uruguay embassy website in your home country and download the electronic form.
-However, the embassy might provide the form in paper format, and you might have to get it in person that is unlikely.
+However, the embassy might provide the form in paper format, and you might have to get it in person which is unlikely.

 Fill in the form with true and exact data from your documents.
 Whatever you put in the form is essential and must not contradict your documents, particularly your birth certificate and passport.